Acquired brain injury: causes, symptoms and self-help

 2. Cognitive effects

-These are often not obvious and easily distinguished, which can make it rather difficult to recognise and apprehend.
+These are often not obvious and easily distinguished, which can make it rather difficult to recognise and understand.

 • Mental capacity issues – reduced ability to process information.